dme48/playlist-downloader/README.md

 ## Options

-    -d=<destination_folder>              Destination folder for the downloaded songs.
+    -p=<destination_folder>              Path of the destination folder for the downloaded songs.
 Will be created if not present.
-Defaults to "Songs".
+Defaults to "Songs/".
     -a=<author>                          Filters the songs at the playlist by author, downloading only those whose author matches
                                          <author> (case insensitive).